 6. In the Prioritize the Following Drivers section, select each driver and click Add.
 Alternately, you can click Add All to choose all the drivers.

-7. On the Ribbon in the Prioritization group click Save and when complete click Close.
+7. On the ribbon in the Prioritization group, click Save.
+When complete, click Close.

 Creating New Calculated Prioritization

 The default process is to utilize Project Server’s prioritization engine.
-This fits most organizations that are using the “out of the box” features.
+This fits most organizations that are using the out-of-the-box features.
 When you choose to do a calculated prioritization, you compare each driver to every other driver that was selected for the prioritization.
-The comparison is based on a fixed seven-point scale which is listed below:
+The comparison is based on this fixed seven-point scale:

-Is extremely more important than
+7. Is extremely more important than